 In 2016, Capricor received \$3.1 million under the terms of the CIRM Award.
 In September 2017, the Company completed the second operational milestone tied to the last patient completing one year of follow-up, for which approximately \$0.3 million was received by Capricor in November 2017.
-As of June 30, 2018, the Company's liability balance for the CIRM Award was \$3.4 million, of which approximately \$0.5 million is recorded as restricted cash, due to the fact that Capricor is required to expend approved project costs in order to use these funds.
+As of March 31, 2019, the Company's liability balance for the CIRM Award was \$3.4 million, of which approximately \$0.2 million is recorded as restricted cash, due to the fact that Capricor is required to expend approved project costs in order to use these funds.

-On August 8, 2017, we entered into an Amendment to the CIRM Notice of Award pursuant to which CIRM approved the Company's request to use the remaining estimated project funds of the CIRM Award for technology transfer activities in support of the manufacture of CAP-1002 to a designated contract manufacturing organization, or CMO, which will enable Capricor to offer access to CAP-1002 to patients from the control arm of the HOPE-Duchenne trial via an open-label extension protocol.
+On August 8, 2017, we entered into an Amendment to the CIRM Notice of Award pursuant to which CIRM approved the Company's request to use the remaining estimated project funds of the CIRM Award for technology transfer activities in support of the manufacture of CAP-1002 to a designated contract manufacturing organization, or CMO, which will help enable Capricor to offer access to CAP-1002 to patients from the control arm of the HOPE-Duchenne trial via an open-label extension protocol.
+On September 7, 2018, we entered into an Amendment to the CIRM Notice of Award pursuant to which CIRM added an additional operational milestone which would be satisfied by completion of certain activities related to technology transfer.
+On January 23, 2019, we entered into an Amendment to the CIRM Notice of Award pursuant to which CIRM added an additional operational milestone which would be satisfied by completion of certain activities related to the tothe CIRM added an additional operational milestone which would be satisfied by completion of certain activities related to the tothe CIRM added an additional operational milestone which would be satisfied by completion of certain activities related to the tothe CIRM added an additional operational milestone which would be satisfied by completion of certain activities related to the HOPE-OLE clinical trial.